 - Pastina in Brodo (Broth):

-For a quick, indulgent meal, toss cooked pastina with butter, grated Parmesan, and a sprinkle of black pepper.
+Toss cooked pasta with butter, grated Parmesan, and a sprinkle of black pepper for a quick, indulgent meal.
 It’s a favorite for both kids and adults.

 Modern Twists on Pastina: